 Around 3:15 on the morning of June 22, 1941, Germany launched a sneak attack, bombing Russian positions and cities, and crossing into Soviet-occupied Poland.

-By noon, the news of the invasion was broadcast to the population by Soviet Foreign Minister Molotov, calling upon the population’s patriotism rather than devotion to communism: “… Without a declaration of war, German forces fell on our country, attacked our frontiers in many places… The Red Army and the whole nation will wage a victorious Patriotic War for our beloved country, for honor, for liberty … Our cause is just.
+By noon, the news of the invasion was broadcast to the population by Soviet Foreign Minister Molotov, calling upon the population’s sense of Russian patriotism rather than its devotion to communism: “… Without a declaration of war, German forces fell on our country, attacked our frontiers in many places… The Red Army and the whole nation will wage a victorious Patriotic War for our beloved country, for honor, for liberty … Our cause is just.
 The enemy will be beaten.
 Victory will be ours!”

 Within the first few days of the invasion, the Soviet High Command and Red Army were extensively reorganized so as to place them on the necessary war footing – but the damage was done, and the German blitzkrieg advanced deep into Soviet territory, with terrifying losses.
 Stalin did not address the nation about the German invasion until July 3, when he called for a “Patriotic War … of the entire Soviet people.”